 Beholding the Appearance of God in His Judgment and Chastisement

-Like hundreds of millions of other followers of the LordChrist, we abide by the laws and commandments of , enjoy the abundant grace of the Christ, and gather together, pray, praise, and serve in the name of the Lord Jesus Christ—and all this we do under the care and protection of the Lord.
-We are often weak, and often strong.
+Like the hundreds of millions of others who follow theChrist, we abide by the laws and commandments of the Bible, enjoy the abundant grace of the Lord Jesus Christ, and gather together, pray, praise, and serve in the name of the Lord Jesus Christ—and all this we do under the care and protection of the Lord.
+We are often weak, and we are also often strong.
 We believe that all of our actions are in accordance with the teachings of the Lord.
-It goes without saying, then, that we also believe ourselves to walk the path of obedience to the will of the Father in heaven.
-We long for the return of the Lord Jesus, for the glorious arrival of the Lord Jesus, for the end of our life on earth, for the appearance of the kingdom, and for everything as it was foretold in the Book of Revelation: The Lord arrives, and brings disaster, and rewards the good and punishes the wicked, and takes all those who follow Him and welcome His return into the air to meet Him.
-Every time we think of this, we can’t help but be overcome with emotion.
-We are thankful that we were born in and are lucky enough to witness the coming of the Lord.
-Though we have suffered persecution, it is in return for “a far more exceeding and eternal weight of glory”; what a blessing that is!
-All of this longing and the grace bestowed by the Lord make us often sober unto , and bring us together more often.
-Maybe next year, maybe tomorrow, or maybe even sooner when man does not expect it, the Lord shall suddenly arrive, and shall appear among a group of people who have been attentively waiting for Him.
-We are all contending with each other, none wanting to fall behind, in order to be the first group to behold the appearance of the Lord, to become one of those who shall be raptured.
-We have given everything, regardless of the cost, for the coming of this day.
-Some have given up their jobs, some have abandoned their families, some have renounced marriage, and some have even donated all of their savings.
-What selfless devotion!
-Such sincerity and loyalty must be beyond even the saints of ages past!
-As the Lord bestows grace upon whomever He wishes, and has mercy on whomever He wishes, our devotion and spending, we believe, have already been beheld by His eyes.
-So, too, have our heartfelt prayers already reached His ears, and we trust that the Lord will reward us for our devotion.
-Moreover, God was graceful toward us before He created the world, and none shall take away God’s blessings and promises to us.
-We are all planning for the future, and take it for granted that our devotion and spending are bargaining chips or stock for our rapture into the air to meet the Lord.
-What’s more, without the slightest hesitation, we place ourselves on the future throne, presiding over all nations and all peoples, or ruling as kings.
+It goes without saying, then, that we also believe ourselves to be on the path of doing the will of the Father in heaven.
+We long for the return of the Lord Jesus, for His glorious descent, for the end of our life on earth, for the appearance of the kingdom, and for everything as it was foretold in the Book of Revelation: The Lord arrives, He brings disaster, He rewards the good and punishes the wicked, and He takes all those who follow Him and welcome His return up to meet Him in the air.
+Whenever we think of this, we cannot but be overcome with emotion, joyful that we were born in the last days and have the good fortune to witness the coming of the Lord.
+Though we have suffered persecution, we have gotten in return “a far more exceeding and eternal weight of glory.”
+What a blessing!
+All of this longing and the grace bestowed by the Lord render us constantly sober unto prayer and make us more diligent in gathering together.
+Maybe next year, maybe tomorrow, and maybe within a space of time shorter than man can conceive, the Lord shall suddenly descend, appearing among a group of people who have been waiting for Him with eager solicitude.
+We rush to get ahead of each other, none willing to fall behind, all for the sake of being in the first group to behold the appearance of the Lord, of being among those who are raptured.
+We have given everything, heedless of the cost, for the coming of this day; some leaving their jobs, some abandoning their families, some renouncing marriage, and some even donating all of their savings.
+What selfless acts of devotion!
+Such sincerity and loyalty are surely beyond even the saints of ages past!
+As the Lord bestows grace upon whomever He pleases and shows mercy to whomever He pleases, our acts of devotion and of expending, we believe, have long since been beheld by His eyes.
+So, too, have our heartfelt prayers reached His ears, and we trust that the Lord will give us recompense for our dedication.
+Moreover, God had been gracious toward us before He created the world, and the blessings and promises He has given to us no one can take away.
+We are all planning for the future, and as a matter of course have made our dedication and expenditure into counter chips or capital to exchange for being raptured to meet the Lord in the air.
+What is more, we have, without the slightest hesitation, placed ourselves on the throne of the future, to preside over all nations and all peoples or to reign as kings.
 All this we take as a given, as something to be expected.

-And yet it is this ordinary person hidden among people who is doing the new work of saving us.
-He does not clarify anything for us, nor does He tell us why He has come.
-He merely does the work He intends to do in steps, and according to His plan.
+And yet it is this ordinary person, hidden in the midst of people, who is doing the new work of saving us.
+He offers us no explanations, nor does He tell us why He has come, but simply does the work He intends to do with measured steps and according to His plan.
 His words and utterances become ever more frequent.
-From consoling, exhorting, reminding, and warning, to reproaching and disciplining; from a tone that is gentle and kind, to words that are fierce and majestic—they all instill both compassion and trepidation in man.
-Everything that He says hits home at the secrets hidden deep within us, His words sting our hearts, sting our spirits, and leave us ashamed and humiliated.
-We begin to wonder whether the God in this person’s heart really loves us, and what exactly He intends to do.
-Perhaps we can only be raptured after enduring such pain?
-In our heads we are calculating … about the destination to come, and about our future fate.
-Still none of us believes that God has assumed flesh and works among us.
-Even though He has been with us for so long, even though He has already spoken so many words face to face with us, we are still unwilling to accept someone so ordinary as the God of our future, much less are we willing to entrust control of our future and fate to someone so insignificant.
-From Him we enjoy an unending supply of living water, and thanks to Him we live face-to-face with God.
-We are only thankful for the grace of the Lord Jesus in heaven, and have never paid any attention to the feelings of this ordinary person who is possessed of divinity.
-He still does His work humbly hidden in the flesh, expressing His heart’s voice, seemingly insensible to mankind’s rejection of Him, apparently eternally forgiving of man’s childishness and ignorance, and forever tolerant of man’s irreverence toward Him.
+From consoling, exhorting, reminding, and warning, to reproaching and disciplining; from a tone that is gentle and mild, to words that are fierce and majestic—all of it confers mercy on man and instills trepidation in him.
+Everything that He says hits home at the secrets hidden deep within us; His words sting our hearts, sting our spirits, and leave us filled with unbearable shame, hardly knowing where to hide ourselves.
+We begin to wonder whether the God in this person’s heart truly loves us and what exactly He is up to.
+Perhaps we can only be raptured after enduring these sufferings?
+In our heads, we are calculating … about the destination to come and about our future fate.
+Still, as before, none of us believes that God has already assumed flesh to work in our midst.
+Even though He has accompanied us for such a long time, even though He has already spoken so many words face-to-face with us, we remain unwilling to accept such an ordinary man as the God of our future, and still less are we willing to entrust control of our future and our fate to this insignificant person.
+From Him we enjoy an unending supply of living water, and through Him we live face-to-face with God.
+But we are only thankful for the grace of the Lord Jesus in heaven, and have never paid any heed to the feelings of this ordinary person who is possessed of divinity.
+Still, as before, He does His work humbly hidden in the flesh, giving expression to His inmost heart, as though insensible to mankind’s rejection of Him, as though eternally forgiving of man’s childishness and ignorance, and forever tolerant of man’s irreverent attitude toward Him.

 Being conquered by God is like a martial arts contest.